epost-dev/opennebula-puppet-module/CONTRIBUTING.md

 * Don't forget the tests!
 * Open a pull request on the github site.
 * If the automatic test are fine, we will merge
-* If the travis/jenkins test are failing, please fix them!
+* If they are failing, please fix them!

-If you plan to do a great change, it may be good to create a pull request before you are done.
-So the others can see what you are planing and maybe correct the trajectory if needed.
+If you plan to do a complex change, it may be good to create a pull request before you are done.
+So the others can see what you are planning and maybe correct the trajectory if needed.

 ## Coding conventions